Cat Adoption Checklist: Everything New Cat Parents Need to Know—and Buy

 • Litter mat

 Your kitty needs a special spot to do their business.
-You might want to consider a hooded or top-entry litter box, like Frisco Top Entry Cat Litter Box, to keep scattered litter to a minimum.
-Understand, though, that not all cats take to enclosed litter boxes, and might need an open-air litter pan, like Van Ness High Sides Cat Litter Pan, in order to feel comfortable doing their business.
+You might want to consider a hooded or top-entry litter box, like the Frisco Top Entry Cat Litter Box, to keep scattered litter to a minimum.
+Understand, though, that not all cats take to enclosed litter boxes, and might need an open-air litter pan, like the Van Ness High Sides Cat Litter Pan, in order to feel comfortable doing their business.

 Litter is also a must-have.
 Choose a clumping formula for easy scooping, like Arm & Hammer’s Clump & Seal Multi-Cat Litter.